 4. From your perspective, how have you seen the Poptropica Help Blog (PHB) and community change over time?

 From my perspective, the Poptropica community has had its ebbs and flows.
-Since joining back in 2017, I’ve always viewed the PHB as not just a blog, but as a cornerstone of the community.
+Since joining back in 2017, I’ve always viewed the PHB as not just a blog, but as a of the community.
 While being a reliable source of information and news, the PHB helps bring together Poptropica fans, me included, providing space for people to share valued ideas, theories and stories.
 Through thick and thin, I’ve learned to appreciate the space we’re granted, and the community we share.

 5. How has your PHB career surprised you?